rmsk2/Hello_Foenix256_Jr/README.md

 This program should print `Hello World!"` in the upper left corner of the screen without relying on any BASIC functionality.
 It can be built by `64tass --nostart -o hello_kernel.bin  hello_kernel.asm` or `make hello_kernel`.
+The file `api.asm` contains the API definition of the TinyCore Kernel.
+I took this [copy](https://github.com/paulscottrobson/superbasic/blob/main/source/common/api/api.asm) from the `superbasic` source code because that has to match the Kernel which is installed on my system.

 ```